PaddlePaddle/Paddle/doc/design/refactorization.md

     - the MNIST demo needs a Python interface,
     - the RNN models require the framework to support `LoDTensor`.
   - determine some timelines,
-  - heavily-relied Ops need to be migrated first,
+  - heavily relied on Ops need to be migrated first,
-  - different models can be migrated parallelly.
+  - different models can be migrated in parallel.
 - improve the framework at the same time
 - accept imperfection, concentrated on solving the specific problem at the right price.